-Many assisted living facilities are well equipped with the right medical staffing to sustain a healthy and well maintained environment when caring for the elderly.
-With today’s understanding of the human mind and techology, many facilities including hospitals are also combining hypnotherapy as a form of healing and stop bad habits like smoking and coping with daily stress in these centers.
+Many assisted living facilities are well equipped with the right medical staffing to sustain a healthy and well-maintained environment when caring for the elderly.
+With today’s understanding of the human mind and technology, many facilities including hospitals are also combining hypnotherapy as a form of healing and stop bad habits like smoking and coping with daily stress in these centers.

-From nurses to nurse aides with certification and training, assisted living facilities provide not only comfortable housing but also trained medical staff that can administer medication, physical therapy, wellness activities and specialized dieting to care for its residence.
+From nurses to nurse aides with certification and training, assisted living facilities to provide not only comfortable housing but also trained medical staff that can administer medication, physical therapy, wellness activities, and specialized dieting to care for its residence.

 This allows for a happy and healthy environment where our elders not only feel cared for an wanted but also loved and nurtured.

-As much as modern technology and medicine has for nurse aide and advanced medical technology – permissionless innovation however, there is still the human factor of failure.
-In a miniscule amount of locations, there have been reports of abuse and neglect such as noted in The Timberjay Publication:
+As much as modern technology and medicine have for nurse aide and advanced medical technology – permissionless innovation, however, there is still the human factor of failure.